sowrath123/Sample/README.md

 # Sample
-this project is about to connect database and its operations it implimented with GUI(Graphical User Interface)
+This project is about to connect database and its operations it implimented with GUI(Graphical User Interface)